 Marketable securities include investments in shares of companies and other investments capable of reasonably prompt liquidation.
 Share investments are measured at fair value through profit and loss and carried at fair value.
-Unrealized gains and losses are recognized in profit or loss.
+Unrealized gains and losses are recognized in earnings (loss).